ntanmayee/decoden/README.md

 DecoDen uses replicates and multi-histone ChIP-Seq experiments for a target cell type to learn and remove shared biases from fragmentation, PCR amplification and sequence mappability.

 ## Installation

+The installation of DecoDen is currently offered as a Poetry project while in development.
+The procedure proposed requires a local installation of git and a C compiler.
+We recommend the use of Conda to create a suitable environment, with a command such as `conda create -n decoden python>=3.10`.
+After the activation of the environment (`conda activate decoden`), follow these steps:

 1. Install [Poetry](https://python-poetry.org/)
 2. Clone the repository and install with poetry
 ```sh